There in the opening light on a track shaded by lakeside trees an engine revs and I – run.

 I couldn’t wait another week for the next sailing from Gorgora to Bahir Dar.
 And so, the 2-day journey to the southern shores of Lake Tana – Ethiopia’s largest lake – was on.

-Some months earlier, I’d traveled to the Mediterranean to watch the Nile flow into the sea.
-Then followed the Nile upriver while traveling Egypt, and into Sudan, where in Khartoum, the different colored waters of the Blue and White Nile converge.
+The plan is: when I reach the south, I’ll visit the source of the Blue Nile River and the connected waterfalls.
+For some months earlier, I’d traveled to the Mediterranean to watch the Nile flow into the sea, and then followed the Nile upriver while traveling Egypt, and later into Sudan, where in Khartoum, the different colored waters of the Blue and White Nile converge.

 Crossing the copper waters of Lake Tana